Carlos Marcello: Louisiana crime boss

 Marcello appeared before the U.S. Senate's Kefauver Committee on organized crime on January 25, 1951.
 He pleaded the Fifth Amendment 152 times.
 The Committee called Marcello "one of the worst criminals in the country".

 Marcello continued the family's long-standing tradition of fierce independence from interference by mafiosi in other areas.
 He enacted a policy that forbade mafiosi from other families from visiting Louisiana without first asking permission.

 On March 24, 1959, Marcello appeared before the United States Senate's McClellan Committee investigating organized crime.
 Serving as Chief Counsel to the committee was Robert F. Kennedy; his brother, Senator John F. Kennedy, was a member of the committee.
 In response to committee questioning, Marcello invoked the Fifth Amendment and refused to answer any questions relating to his background, activities, and associates.
 From then on, Marcello became an avowed enemy of the Kennedys.
+He pled the Fifth just short of 70 times.

 The New Orleans crime family frequently met at Mosca's Italian restaurant in the New Orleans suburb of Avondale, in a building which Marcello had owned.

 Prosecution

+Deportation

+Beginning in 1952 the US government had attempted to deport Marcello on the grounds of his 1938 drug conviction.
+In order to avoid deportation he dispatched Carl Noll to Guatemala, who arranged for Marcello's name to be inserted in a blank spot on the birth ledger of the village of San Jose Pinula.
+A clerk was paid to write in Marcello's birth with the same handwriting and ink as the other entries.
+The deportation endeavor had stalled but when Robert F. Kennedy was appointed Attorney General he revived the efforts.
+Marcello tried to use Frank Sinatra to convince Kennedy to ease off on his deportation attempts.
+Marcello contacted Santo Trafficante Jr., who in turn contacted Sinatra, requesting that he speak with Joseph Kennedy Sr., Bobby Kennedy's father.
+This attempt was unsuccessful.

-On April 4, 1961, the U.S. Justice Department, under the direction of Attorney General Robert F. Kennedy, apprehended Marcello as he made what he assumed was a routine visit to the immigration authorities in New Orleans, then deported him to Guatemala.
-Two months later, he was back in New Orleans.
+In January 1961 Marcello met with a lobbyist for Dominican Republic dictator Rafael Trujillo.
+He offered him $200,000 for safe refuge in the country, however before they could come to an agreement he was deported.
+On April 4, 1961, the U.S. Justice Department, under the direction of Attorney General Robert F. Kennedy, apprehended Marcello as he made what he assumed was a routine visit to the immigration authorities in New Orleans, then speedily deported him to Guatemala before his lawyer could initiate court action to delay or stop the deportation.
+He returned to the United States on 28 May, onboard a Dominican Air Force jet.
 Thereafter, he successfully fought efforts by the government to deport him.
-His immigration lawyer was Jack Wasserman.